Pepino Toledo: National team

 He was first selected to the Guatemala national team in 1943, participating at the II CCCF Championship where Guatemala finished second on goal differential.
 At the III CCCF Championship in San José, Costa Rica, Guatemala would finish second in points behind the local side, despite having beaten them 4-1 thanks to a hat-trick by "Pepino".

 In 1950, Guatemala hosted the VI Central American and Caribbean Games, and on 26 February, Guatemala played against Colombia, inaugurating the football events at the newly built Estadio Olímpico (later renamed Mateo Flores), winning the match 2-1 with Toledo in the starting line-up.
 Three years later, Toledo scored two goals at the VI CCCF Championship, against Panama and Nicaragua.
 On the last day of the same tournament, he played his last international match, a 0-3 loss to hosts Costa Rica, being substituted at halftime.
-Overall, he scored 25 international goals, setting a national team record that lasted until 2002 when Juan Carlos Plata surpassed it.
+Overall, he scored 25 international goals in 17 appearances, setting a national team record that lasted until 2002 when Juan Carlos Plata surpassed it.

 Coaching career and later years

 Shortly after his retirement from playing, Toledo started a new phase of his life in football, as a coach.
-He managed Municipal from 1957 to 1961, winning the domestic cup twice, in the 1957-58 and 1959-60 seasons.
+He managed Municipal from 1957 to 1961, winning the domestic cup twice, in the 1957–58 and 1959-60 seasons.

 He died in 1980 in a road traffic accident.